-Impact protection isn't the only factor to consider.
-Perimeter barriers should protect while avoiding unwanted clutter and inconvenience for visitors.
-Unlike other types of barriers, such as fences and long concrete blocks, security bollards restrict vehicle access while allowing unobstructed pedestrian flow.
+Impact protection isn’t the only factor to consider.
+Perimeter barriers should avoid unwanted clutter and bother for visitors.
+Unlike other types of barriers, such as fences or large concrete blocks, security bollards can restrict vehicle access while allowing clear pedestrian flow.

 What are your security needs?

 Security barriers create physical and psychological deterrents to unauthorized entry.
-When planning effective building safety, it's important to assess the scope of risks and vulnerabilities.
-Put another way, make sure to know what you're protecting, what you're guarding against and what areas are most vulnerable.
+When planning effective building safety, it’s important to assess the scope of risks and vulnerabilities.
+In other words, it is important to know what requires protection, what are the potential risks and threats, and which areas are most vulnerable.

 Threat factors to consider

 - Access and proximity to traffic.
-How close do vehicles get to your building or other sensitive areas?
-Consider both public streets and onsite roads or parking lots.
+How close do vehicles get to the building or other sensitive areas?
+Consider both public streets, onsite roads, or parking lots.

 - Types of traffic.
-There are many types of vehicles out there, such as cars, trucks, bicycles, and scooters.
-Vehicle mass should be considered, as there is a big difference in the amount of damage two wheels can do compared to 18 wheels.
-Mass is a big factor here.
-Even a one-ton truck can have several times the mass than a small compact car, meaning the damage it causes is proportionally multiplied as well.
+There are a variety of vehicles out there, such as cars, trucks, bicycles, and scooters.
+Vehicle mass should be considered, as there is a big difference in the amount of damage a bike can do compared to a semi-trailer truck.
+A one-ton truck has several times the mass than a small compact car, meaning the damage it causes is proportionally multiplied as well.

 - Building and road orientations.
 Consider the whereabouts and direction of nearby traffic.
-Does it traverse alongside your building or property?
-Or does it flow directly at your storefront entrance.
+Does it traverse alongside the building or property?
+Or does it flow directly at a storefront entrance?
 Long, unobstructed run-ups can increase risk, as they allow vehicles to build up more speed.
 Downhill trajectories can also reduce braking effectiveness.
-And, it's not just roads that can be a potential hazard.
-Nose-in, or front-in, parking orientations can be dangerous, as simple (but often disastrous) pedal or shifting errors can send vehicles flying into buildings.
-It's, in fact, a more common occurrence than you'd think.
+Roads are not the only potential hazard.
+Nose-in, or front-in, parking orientations can be dangerous, as a simple pedal or shifting error could send vehicles flying into buildings.

 - Driver behavior.
-Are drivers typically in a rush when they're near your building?
+Are drivers typically in a rush when near the building?
 What does the surrounding environment look like?
 Is it busy and full of distractions?
 Seasonality can also be a factor here.
-A beachfront restaurant will see a lot more traffic during the summer, while slippery road conditions can be a hazard at drive-throughs.
+A beachfront restaurant will see a lot more traffic during the summer, while winter road conditions are a hazard, especially on hillsides.